dlaurie/lua-notes/lpeg-brief.md

 Some LPEG functions
 -------------------

 The introductory `lpeg.` has been omitted here.
+I have set up my system so that typing `lpeg` in a command shell does

+    lua -l lpeg -e "for k,v in pairs(lpeg) do _ENV[k]=v end" -i

+Then I treat these names as reserved:

+    B C Carg Cb Cc Cf Cg Cmt Cp Cs Ct P R S V

+More items than those get copied, but I don't bother about the others.
+Actually I just remember "avoid one-letter uppercase and short names starting with `C`".

 ### Pattern constructors

 **`P`** (Pattern)
 `P(v)` converts to a pattern a value `v` of any Lua type except thread or non-pattern userdata, as described above.
 Existing patterns are returned unchanged.
 It is not advisable for `v` to have a metatable.

-`P` is seldom explicitly needed; the LPEG functions invoke `P` automatically when expecting a pattern.
+`P` is explicitly needed at least once when forming a new pattern from scratch, but seldom after that; the LPEG functions invoke `P` automatically when expecting a pattern.

 **`R`** (Range)
 `R(r)`, where `r` is a two-byte string, matches any byte whose internal numerical code is in the range `r:byte(1,2)`.
 You could use characters in `r`, e.g. `R"az"` on most systems matches the range of lowercase letters (but see `locale` for a more portable alternative).